-A Practice Guide for Targeted Violence and Terrorism Prevention Practitioners This guide, developed by the McCain Institute and the Institute for Strategic Dialogue (ISD), contains an overview of the practical elements of delivering prevention and intervention initiatives that prevent targeted violence.
+Practical Guide for Targeted Violence and Terrorism Prevention Practitioners (PDF) This guide, developed by the McCain Institute and the Institute for Strategic Dialogue (ISD), contains an overview of the practical elements of delivering prevention and intervention initiatives that prevent targeted violence.

 The National Threat Evaluation and Reporting (NTER) offers a Behavioral Threat Assessment Train-the-Trainer Program.
 For more information email: NTER.MTP@hq.dhs.gov.